learn-co-students/nyc-web-111819/11-sinatra-relationships/README.md

   * What's the difference between it and an <input />?
   * What are some similarities?
 * How can I list the thing I has_many of in a view?

+### Building goals
+  - Add achievment to fan index tile
+  - Add a list of fans to Achievment show page
+  - Create a new page for Fan that creates a new Fan with an associated Achievement